drewLo/drewlo.github.io/_posts/2018-09-01-issue-hla-64bit-linux.md

 How to get Randal Hyde's xi386 HLA compiler working on 64bit Linux.

+Please note: at this time I haven't quite got markdown ordered lists to work for me, hopefully that will get fixed in the near future.
+For now, just go through the steps sequentially.

 0. Get the code
   - Go to the [author's homepage][hla-homepage].
   - Download the taballs titled `HLA for Linux` and `HLA Stdlib Source Code for Linux`.
 You can save these wherever, like `~/Desktop`.